Starting and Stopping

 This simulation, indeed educational technology in general, is much more valuable when it can integrate with other content and interact with the user.
 A great first step in this direction is to add HTML controls to start and stop our simulation.

-Each frame in our animation is generated by invoking requestAnimationFrame(nextFrame)
+Each frame in our animation is generated by invoking requestAnimationFrame(nextFrame).

-This produces a smooth animation because the last thing nextFrame
+This produces a smooth animation because the last thing nextFrame does is to issue another

-call, generating the next frame.
+requestAnimationFrame(nextFrame) call, generating the next frame.
 To control this we introduce

-variable, and make the requestAnimationFrame
+a running variable, and make the requestAnimationFrame call only if

-is true.
+running is true.

 /**